webdevops/go-devtool/README.md

 MySQL:
 - Show query log for local, remote and docker MySQL installations
 - Show slow log for local, remote and docker MySQL installations
+- Convert MySQL Schema and tables to specific charset and collation

 Help